-Local branches are encouraged to continue communicating with your local community about all things branch, Huntington's Disease Association or Huntington's disease related - even those people who may have attended only one meeting.
-Make sure you have permission from them to stay in touch and think about the different ways your branch or support group can share relevant information to people who may not be able to attend your meetings.
+Local support groups are encouraged to continue communicating with your local community about all things support group, Huntington's Disease Association or Huntington's disease related - even those people who may have attended only one meeting.
+Make sure you have permission from them to stay in touch and think about the different ways your support group or support group can share relevant information to people who may not be able to attend your meetings.